oli4jansen/baezijnismeemaken/README.md

      install `Node.js` using `nvm`.
 Take a look at installation instructions for your platform here: https://github.com/nvm-sh/nvm
 5. Install client dependencies:
-   - Navigate into the client folder (`cd client`) and run `npm install`
+   - Navigate into the client folder (`cd ./client`) and run `npm install`
-6. Set up the .env file
+6. Set up the .env file in `./server`.
-   - Database details
-   - Admin account
+   - See `/server/README.md` for further instructions.

-Run the server:
+Run the server for development:

 - Start you local Postgres server
 - `cd server`